JacobWashburn/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         go to middle and do it again
     if drop and egg doesn't break:
-        middle = floors from current to top divided by half got to middle and do it again if egg doesn't break and there is no floor above it that wouldn't break it: we found f!
+        middle = floors from current to top divided by half go to middle and do it again if egg doesn't break and there is no floor above it that wouldn't break it: we found f!
         stop the while loop